MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-eventhouse.md

 ---
 title: Create an event house (preview)
-description: Learn about how to create an event house for data storage in Real-Time Analytics. ms.reviewer: sharmaanshul ms.author: yaschust
+description: Learn about how to create an event house for data storage in Real-Time Intelligence. ms.reviewer: sharmaanshul ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
-ms.date: 04/07/2024
+ms.date: 04/21/2024
 ms.search.form: Eventhouse
 ---
 # Create and manage an event house (preview)